Age discrimination is daft. In knowledge industries it is madness.

-Consider this: the average age of an Australian nurse is 45, 20 percent of registered nurses in Australia are over 55.
+Consider this: the average age of an Australian nurse is 45.
+20 per cent of registered nurses in Australia are over 55.
 Although nursing is physically demanding, it is also intellectual.
-And it’s highly responsible.
-Few workers in the IT business or PR industry have to deal daily with life and death issues.
+And it is highly responsible.
+Few workers in the IT business or PR industry have to deal with life and death issues every day.

-To handle this work, a nurse needs to be smart and fit.
-So how come their bosses thing nurses are able to do this well into their late 50s and yet people in the same age range can’t be trusted with moving noughts and ones around the inside of a computer or sending press releases to journalists?
+A nurse needs brains and fitness.
+So how come nurses are able to do this well into their late 50s and yet people in the same age range can’t be trusted with moving noughts and ones around the inside of a computer or sending press releases to journalists?

-Perhaps the silliest aspect of age discrimination is that while the skills shortage may not be pressing now, it hasn’t gone away.
+Perhaps the silliest aspect of age discrimination is while the skills shortage is not pressing now, it hasn’t gone away.
 Many knowledge based industries are finding it hard to recruit enough youngsters, as older people drift away many won’t be capable of making a return if industry wakes up and decides it needs them any way.